christiangoran/child-personality-quiz/README.md

 ### Strategy Plane

 #### Project Purpose:
 The purpose of this project is to create an engaging and interactive personality quiz that helps users discover what type of child they were.
 By answering a series of questions, users will be able to uncover traits and characteristics that were present during their childhood.
 This quiz will be created using JavaScript to provide a dynamic and interactive experience for users, with the final results being displayed at the end of the quiz.
-The quiz will not only provide entertainment for users but also encourage self-reflection and introspection, helping them to gain a better understanding of themselves and their own unique personalities.
+The quiz will not only provide entertainment for users but hopefully also encourage the user to take a walk down memory lane.

 #### Client Goals: